centipeda/zynq-benchmark/README.md

 More details about the benchmark are available at https://www.eembc.org/coremark/.

+**Dhrystone 2.1**

+Source code for the Dhrystone v2.1 benchmark was obtained from here: https://github.com/Keith-S-Thompson/dhrystone/tree/master/v2.1.

+**Whetstone**

+Source code for the Whetstone benchmark was obtained from here: https://www.netlib.org/benchmark/whetstone.c.

+1. Download the Whetstone source code with something like `wget https://www.netlib.org/benchmark/whetstone.c`.
+1. Compile the Whetstone source code with gcc, using `gcc whetstone.c -o whetstone`.
+2. Run the benchmark by executing `whetstone`.
+The number of "loops" the program performs to benchmark can be passed as a command line argument, as `whetstone 1000000`.
+To run the benchmark continuously, use `whetstone -c`.
+3. The result of the benchmark is sent to stdout as "C Converted Double Precision Whetstones: `foo` MIPS", where `foo is the raw benchmark score for the processor.

 ### Notes
 * If an error such as `XSCTHELPER INFO: Empty WorkSpace` comes up during the build process, rebooting the build computer may resolve the issue.